How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Are you tired of how your living space looks?
 If this is the case, consider sprucing up the appearance of your home by adding plants.

-Houseplants are all the rage — they’re beautiful, affordable and can bring the outdoors inside.
-When choosing the indoor plant that you can introduce in your living room, you have many options.
-A couple of plants that we’ve covered in the past are the bonsai money tree and the friendship plant.
+Houseplants are all the rage — they’re beautiful, affordable, and can bring the outdoors inside.
+You have many options when choosing the indoor plant you can introduce in your living room.
+We’ve covered a couple of past plants: the bonsai money tree and the friendship plant.

 Is the Polka Dot Plant an Indoor Plant?